-For most of 2013 and the beginning of 2014, we saw inflation that was very low, bottoming out at around 1%.
-There were many influences at work, including declining import prices and reductions in Medicare payments (Clemens, Gottlieb, and Shapiro 2014).
+For most of 2013 and the beginning of 2014, we saw inflation that was very low, bottoming out at around 1 percent.
+There were many influences at work, including declining import prices and reductions in Medicare payments.
 So there were special factors helping to depress inflation.
 With those pressures ebbing, the inflation rate has floated back up.
-Indeed, if anything, the 1% inflation rate in 2013 was the anomaly, not the subsequent rebound to $1\frac{1}{2}\%$ .
+Indeed, if anything, the 1 percent inflation rate in 2013 was the anomaly, not the subsequent rebound to 11⁄2 percent.